StackMCP

 2. Remove quotes from keys

-6. Add name: your-server-name since YAML uses named array entries instead of object keys
+4. Add name: your-server-name (YAML uses named array entries, not object keys)

-Or use an online JSON-to-YAML converter -- just remember to restructure from object format (mcpServers.servername) to array format (mcpServers[].name).
+Or use an online JSON-to-YAML converter -- just restructure from object to array format.

 Managing Secrets

-Since Continue uses a global config file, your API tokens live in ~/.continue/config.yaml.
-Keep these security considerations in mind:
+Since Continue uses a global config, your tokens live in ~/.continue/config.yaml:

-• Do not commit ~/.continue/config.yaml to any repository.
-It is a user-level config, not a project file.
+• Do not commit ~/.continue/config.yaml to any repository

 Next Steps